Tuesday 13 May 2008

 after the happenings of 9/11 in new york, the typology of the skyscraper has underrun a series of discussions. in an attempt to rethink its standardised principles - those of serialization, repetition, maximal usage, concentration - some architectural practices have been suggesting new configurations for the skyscraper in order to cope with the increasing urban complexity of the 21st century cities.

-contemporary urban life is becoming ever more complex, with divers, overlapping audiences, with multiple, simultaneous demands. dense proximity of differences, and a new intensity of connections distinguishes contemporary life from the modern period of separation and repetition. the task is to order and articulate this complexity in ways that maintain legibility and orientation.
+contemporary urban life is becoming ever more complex, with divers, overlapping audiences, with multiple, simultaneous demands. dense proximity of differences, and a new intensity of connections distinguishes contemporary life from the modern period of separation and repetition. the task is to order and articulate this complexity in ways that maintain legibility and orientation.new problematics of this typology arised, accompanying old, still not optimised issues. what is now en vogue is not only how tall the skyscraper should be, but also how efficient in terms of energy consumption, c02 emission, program mixing. also, formally the aim is to reach complexity by means of variation, optimisation in terms of navigation, and new principles of interface within its surrounding environment.

 :: patrik schumacher in the sky-scraper revitalized: differentiation, interface, navigation, 2006